Actindo-AG/Documentation/Cloudinary/Integration/02_ManageCloudinaryAttributes.md

 3. Enable the *Read-only* toggle to allow no manual modification, for instance if an automatic import from Cloudinary is configured and the imported files should not be editable.

-4. Enter a regular expression in the *Import regex* field to restrict the listed items for the import of files from Cloudinary.
+4. Enter a regular expression in the *Import regex* field to restrict the items in the configured *Folder* for the import of files from Cloudinary.
 If the field is left blank, no restriction is applied.

   > [Info] Currently, the restriction is only applicable to the filename.